Using the MOD for Data-driven Decision Making

-Integrated into the IGDI Online Data System, the MOD (Making Online Decisions) system guides educators through data-driven decision-making steps linked to children’s ECI data that leads to parent-delivered language intervention strategies (PC-TALK) for children identified at risk for language delay.
-Through two randomized control trials in Early Head Start home visiting programs across multiple states, use of the MOD results in significantly stronger growth in expressive communication for infants and toddlers (Buzhardt et al, 2020; 2018; 2011).
+Integrated into the IGDI Online Data System, the MOD (Making Online Decisions) system guides infant-toddler educators through data-driven decision-making steps to identify appropriate strategies for children at-risk for language delay, and helps monitor the effects of those strategies.
+The MOD recommends parent-delivered language intervention strategies (PC-TALK) individualized to the child’s most recent ECI scores.
+Based on two randomized control trials in Early Head Start home visiting programs across multiple states, use of the MOD results in significantly stronger growth in expressive communication for infants and toddlers (Buzhardt et al, 2020; 2018; 2011).
 From these two studies, the figures below show language growth of children served by service providers who used the ECI and PC-TALK (Walker, Bigelow, & Harjusola-Webb, 2008) language promotion strategies (comparison group), compared to those whose providers used these resources and MOD (experimental group).

 The MOD’s decision making foundation is based in part on Tilly’s (2008) data-based decision making model.
 Similar to approaches used in Response to Intervention (RTI) models, the MOD uses a systematic set of steps and ECI data to identify appropriate intervention strategies.
 These steps summarized in the diagram and description below: